nodetec/relayrunner/docs/implementations.md

 # Relay Implementations

 There are many different relay implementations available.
-This guide will demonstrate how to set up multiple implementations.
+The guides will demonstrate how to set up a specific implementation.
 The implementation you choose depends on your use case.

 Implementations: